henryperkins/docs/documentation/DocumentationViewer.js.md

 ## Summary

-The file is intended to implement a component structure for viewing documentation in a React application.
-However, it appears that there is an issue with the parser, and the structure couldn't be analyzed correctly.
-Hence, it seems the file might be empty, misconfigured, or not correctly parsed.
+This file is designed to provide a user interface for viewing documentation within a web application.
+It serves as a React component that manages the rendering and interactions necessary for displaying the documentation content dynamically.

 ## Recent Changes

-- Initialized the component structure.
+- Initial creation of the DocumentationViewer component.
-- Resolved parsing errors.
+- Added state management for handling document-related interactions.
+- Introduced styles and UI layout for better user experience.
+- Implemented rendering logic to display documentation content within the application.

 # Code Structure